Many understand the need to invest but are not sure about where to start and what to do. Here's some help.

 Your first step towards successful investment starts with taking stock of your finances.
-You should first know your income, expenses, liabilities, savings.
+You should first know your income, expenses, liabilities, and savings.
 Sure, you know all these things vaguely, but that is not enough.
-You should be absolutely clear about all these things.
+You should be absolutely clear about them.

-Boosting your savings is key to create more money to invest.
+Boosting your savings is a key to create more money to invest.
 That is why you should closely examine your expenses, especially discretionary expenses, and figure out how you can cut down on them.
-Similarly, you should also closely examine your liabilities to figure out the cost involved in servicing them.
-For example, if you have a huge credit card outstanding, you should first clear that off.
-This is because it doesn't make sense to pay 40 per cent interest on a credit card loan and earning 12 per cent returns on your investments.
+Similarly, you should also closely examine your liabilities to estimate the cost involved in servicing them.
+For example, if you have a huge credit card bill outstanding, you should first clear that off.
+This is because it doesn't make sense to pay 40 per cent interest on a credit card loan and earning 10-12 per cent returns on your investments.

-First, buy a health cover for you and family.
+Then there are some basic priorities that must be taken care of before you begin your investing journey.
+First, buy a health cover for you and your family.
 Two, buy a term life insurance cover if you have financial dependents.
 Three, create a contingency fund that will cover your expenses of at least six months.
 These steps will ensure that no unforeseen events will derail your investment plans.

 Don't try to be evasive while answering these questions.
 If you don't clearly spell out various goals and how much money you would require, you are unlikely to achieve them.
 This is because a forgotten goal can have a cascading impact on your other investment programme.
 Similarly, it is also very crucial to get the investment horizon and instruments right.